janevalencia/nextjs-ssg-rest-countries/README.md

 ## Overview

+The REST Countries API is originally a challenge created by FEM (Frontend Mentor).

+Nonetheless, for the purpose of this repository, the challenge has been modified so that the solution is to be developed using the latest React framework, NextJS, and SSG (Static Site Generator) technology.

+### The challenge

+Your challenge is to integrate with the [REST Countries API](https://restcountries.com) to pull country data and display it similar or as close to the design file.

 **To do this challenge, you should have a good understanding of HTML, CSS, JavaScript, and React.**

 Check the mobile and desktop design in [/design](./design/) folder.

 Check [the style-guide](./style-guide.md) for color-theme, typography, icons to be used.

-There are no others assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com) and you can use an icon font library for the icons.
+There are no others assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com) and you can use any icon font library for the icons.

-### The challenge

-Your challenge is to integrate with the [REST Countries API](https://restcountries.com) to pull country data and display it similar or as close to the design file.

-You can use any JavaScript framework/library and have complete control over which packages you use to do things like make HTTP requests or style your project.
+Feel free to use other framework, such as Vue, Gatsby, React CRA, to develop your own solution.

 ### Requirement

 Your users should be able to:

 - See all countries from the API on the homepage.
-- Search for a country using an `input` field.
+- Search for a country using by its name, capital, and alternative spellings.
-- Filter countries by region.
+- Filter countries by region: Africa, Americas, Asia, Europe, Oceania.
-- Click on a country to see more detailed information on a separate page.
+- See the detail page of each country.
 - Click through to the border countries on the detail page.
 - Toggle the color scheme between light and dark mode.